OGPoyraz/google-analytics-realtime-heatmap/README.md

 ### Google API's I used

 If you want to build your own project you should use your own API keys.
 For keeping it simply I'm using the following Google API's
--Analytics API
+* Analytics API
--Google Maps JavaScript API
+* Google Maps JavaScript API
--Google Maps Embed API
+* Google Maps Embed API
--Google Realtime API
+* Google Realtime API
 You can check their own website for more information.

 ### About ActiveUsersOnMap Custom Component